JoseChaconUrias/http-server/README.md

 # Simple Python HTTP Server

-This is a lightweight HTTP server written in Python using the `socket` mdoule.
+This is a lightweight HTTP server written in Python using the `socket` module.
 It listens for incoming HTTP requests on port **8080** and serves static HTML files based on the request path

 ## Getting Started